tidehackathon/team-tulip-troops/README.md

 ![](/docs/source.png)

-Additionally, a possible feature worth mentioning is assessing the country affiliation of a source.
-Although this is not included in the analysis pipeline, experiments with this concept have yielded impresive results.
-An example would be assessing whether a source is affiliated with a hostile nation, and changing the credibility score accordingly.

 TODO screenshot van resultaat

 Finally, some additional information is extracted from the claim, such as entities and emotion.
 This is added to provide users with quick insights about the content of a claim.